scupit/gcmake-rust/docs/cmake_data.md

 the configuration elements and project metadata which cannot be inferred from the project structure itself.

+See the [GCMake Test Project](https://github.com/scupit/gcmake-test-project) for a fully working *cmake_data.yaml* example.

 ## General Project Information

 These options are for basic project information, such as the project name, description, and include prefix.